mjbots/quad/docs/geometry.md

 ## Common frames ##

-Joint Frame (J): Each joint has a frame located at the center of rotation of the shoulder, with +x facing outward, +y facing right, +z facing down.

 Leg Frame (G): The leg frame is located at the center of the shoulder joint, with +x facing forward, +y facing right, and +z facing down.